It’s getting to that time…

 jmawork ‘Razor Upclose’ | (Source)

 So how does a rotary disc exactly work?
-Within these three discs you have the razors that spin around incredibly quick to cut your beard.
-Just like how a weed wacker works.
+Within these three discs you have the razors that spin around incredibly quick to cut your beard–similar to how a weed wacker works.

-Most rotary heads can pivot 360 and also flex inwards within the middle of all 3 rotating blades to get closer shaves, especially around the nose, chin, and jawline areas.
+Most rotary heads can pivot 360 and also flex inwards within the middle of all three rotating blades to get closer shaves, especially around the nose, chin, and jawline areas.

-However to counteract that point, a foil electric shaver will be much smoother and closer shave along the cheeks.
-Its all about compromise between these two shavers, hence why consumers have two options.
+However to counteract that point, a foil electric shaver will provide a much smoother and closer shave along the cheeks.
+It’s all about compromise between these two shavers, hence why consumers have two options.

-If you were to use a rotary head and shave up and down you are going to experience some really nasty pulling of your hair and give you a miserable experience.
+If you were to use a rotary head and shave up and down, you are going to experience some really nasty pulling of your hair which would give you a miserable experience.

-Alright so now we know a bit more about the different types of shaving heads, now how do we go about deciding how to maximize their use?
+Alright, so now we know a bit more about the different types of shaving heads.
+How do we go about deciding how to maximize their use?

-So the whole point of buying an electric shaver was to save money and not worry about buying all the extras that come tacked on with a safety shaver correct?
+The whole point of buying an electric shaver was to save money and not worry about buying all the extras that come tacked on with a safety shaver, correct?

 In addition to helping out people like me with sensitive skin, when you actually add the shaving cream to your face, the cream itself bonds to your follicles and they end up swelling.
 When your hair follicles get larger, they are easier for the shaver to cut.

-Another advantage to shaving with a wet electric shaver is that typically you will get a bit closer of a shave as opposed to using it dry.
-So if you are looking for the closest shave you can get without relying on a shaver a wet shaver might be ideal for you.
+Another advantage to shaving with a wet electric shaver is that you will typically get a bit closer shave as opposed to using it dry.
+So if you are looking for the closest shave you can get without relying on a shaver, a wet shaver might be ideal for you.

 Reviewing Battery Life in Electric Shavers

-Lucky for you though, most electric shavers nowadays have an extraordinarily quick charge time.
+Lucky for you, though, most electric shavers nowadays have an extraordinarily quick charging time.

-I’m talking less than 5 minutes charging and you have enough juice to last you for the morning shave.
+I’m talking less than five minutes of charging, leaving you just enough juice to last you for the morning shave.
 Yeah, they are that quick!

-To note, that in most cases with electric shavers, you cannot plug them in and shave at the same time.
+To note, in most cases with electric shavers you cannot plug them in and shave at the same time.

-Another key feature to also look out for that is closely related to battery life is if they have a travel lock.
+Another key feature to also look out for that is closely related to battery life is whether they have a travel lock.
 This travel lock is exactly how it sounds.